zackhall/pixyll/about.md

 ### Zack Hall

-I am a JavaScript developer, Microsoft engineer working on Edge, and organizer for the Ionic Seattle [@IonicSeattle](http://twitter.com/IonicSeattle) meetup.
+I am a JavaScript developer, UX designer, and an Amazon engineer working on Alexa.
+In the past, I've been a Microsoft engineer working on Edge and the Windows Store and an organizer for the Ionic Seattle [@IonicSeattle](http://twitter.com/IonicSeattle) meetup.

 ### Blog